Carole Baskin sues Netflix for ‘Tiger King 2’ - NewsBreak

 TAMPA, Fla. ( WFLA ) – Carole Baskin has slapped Netflix with a lawsuit, insisting footage of her and Big Cat Rescue be pulled from the upcoming Tiger King sequel.

 Baskin, the CEO of Big Cat Rescue, and her husband, Harold Baskin, filed a lawsuit against Royal Goode Productions and Netflix in the U.S. District Court in Tampa on Monday alleging breach of contract and demanding that an injunction be placed to stop the release of the series on Nov.
-17 and to eliminate the trailer promoting it.Oklahoma judge orders ‘Tiger King’ zoo to turn over big cats
+17 and to eliminate the trailer promoting it.‘2021 Scent Candle’ combines 4 aromas inspired by the weirdest moments of the year

 In the lawsuit, the Baskins claim that filmmakers Eric Goode and Rebecca Chaiklin originally approached them on July 18, 2014, to appear in a “feature documentary on the wildlife trade” and “repeatedly emphasized that the intended goal for the project was to create a single documentary feature film that would be an exposé of the big cat breeding and cub petting trade.”